 The trolls now serve as home to thousands of nesting seabirds.
 In the right season, you can find fulmars, guillemots, and even puffins!
 Make sure to pack your camera if you’re a bird watcher!

 There’s No Lifeguard at this Black Sand Beach in Iceland!

 Everyone needs to be aware of the surroundings on the beach as it very is dangerous.
 As the beach increases in popularity so has the number of fatalities.
 The Atlantic Ocean here looks wild because it is.
 I’m not exaggerating when I say this.
 These are the most powerful waves I have ever seen.
 Many visitors have been swept off their feet by Rogue Waves and dragged out to sea, most never to be seen again.

 We spoke with a guide who has rescued a number of tourists at the beach and said that there only moments to catch someone in between waves if they get swept away.
 There is no chance of swimming in the strong currents along the beach so any rescue is likely to be a suicide mission.
 So not only are you putting your life in danger but your rescuers also.
 Never turn your back on the waves and make sure to mind children at Reynisfjara Beach.

 We saw a lot of people attempting to get their photos with the waves in the background, and it’s simply not worth it.
 We see this behavior all over the world and it’s still something we do not understand.
 Don’t underestimate the ocean, especially here.

-Tips For Visiting Reynisfjara Beach
+Tips For Visiting Reynisfjara Black Sand Beach in Iceland

 - There is a small cafe and free parking lot for visitors.
 However, the cafe is expensive so if you think you’re going to get a hungry stop at an Iceland grocery store first.